michaelkkehoe/sre-interview/linux-systems.md

 * What is the maximum length of a filename under linux?
   * This is based on the filesystem.
 Generally it’s 255 bytes for the filename
 * What are filenames that are preceded by a dot?
   * In general, filenames that are preceded by a dot are hidden files.
 These files can be configuration files that hold important data or setup info.
 Setting these files as hidden makes it less likely to be accidentally deleted.
+* What is a FIFO pipe?
+  * First-in-first-out pipe known as a 'named-pipe'
+* What is the difference between ext4 and ext3?
+  * Ext4 max file size 16TB, Ext3 is 2TB
+  * Ext4 max filesystem size is 1EB, ext3  is 32TB
 ## Memory
 * Process memory layout
   * Text: the instructions of the program